Business and Management

-Student achievement of the learning outcomes during the implementation of an educational programme shall be assessed in accordance with the ‘Procedure for Calculating Higher Education Programme Credits’ approved by the Minister of Education and Science of Georgia’, issued on January 5, 2007, No 3.
+Students’ achievement of the learning outcomes during the implementation of an educational programme will be assessed in accordance with the ‘Procedure for Calculating Higher Education Programme Credits’ approved by the Minister of Education and Science of Georgia’, issued on January 5, 2007, No 3.

-Assessment of student achievements includes assessment forms – mid-term (single or multiple) and final assessments, the sum of which is the final grade (100 points).
+Assessment of student achievements includes assessment forms – Mid-term (single or multiple) and final assessments, the sum of which is the final grade (100 Mark).

-Midterm and Final Exams (as specific assessment forms) are conducted in written and organised centrally by the Examination Centre, unless otherwise specified in a respective syllabus.
+Mid-term and Final Exams (as specific assessment forms) are conducted in writing and organised centrally by the Examination Centre, unless otherwise specified in a respective syllabus.
 Other Assessment Forms are subject-specific and defined in the syllabi.